Data-Science-for-Linguists-2025/News-Bias-Assessment/progress_report.md

 ### Data pipeline for corpus
 1. Assessed and researched style of data (SGML markup) and how to parse using Python.
 [Documentation for parser here](https://stackless.readthedocs.io/en/2.7-slp/library/sgmllib.html).
 [More information here](https://book.diveintopython.org/html_processing/introducing_sgmllib.html)
 2. Read in dataset (subjectivity.data) [Reading in .data file tutorial](https://www.geeksforgeeks.org/how-to-read-data-files-in-python/)
-3. Assessed dimensions of dataset
+3. Assessed dimensions of dataset (813 lines)
+4. **Still working on processing corpus**; it has proved to be a more challenging task than anticipated.
+I began trying to parse it using BeautifulSoup but was unsuccessful.
+I will now endeavor to use regex to parse it instead, which will be slightly time-consuming!

 ### Framework for web scraping
 1. [Researched how to scrape multiple articles at once](https://www.geeksforgeeks.org/how-to-scrape-multiple-pages-of-a-website-using-python/)